 How do we order our recital costume(s)?

-Costumes are ordered during costume week (in January) the first week back from Winter Break.
-We have combined our costume and recital fees into one easy payment of $85 each.
-Dancers are measured in class, have the opportunity to try on sample sizes and parents must be present to OK the order.
-Costume fees are non-refundable and costumes cannot be returned or exchanged for different sizes.
+Costumes are ordered (in January) the first week back from Winter Break.
+We have combined our costume and recital fees into one easy payment of $85 each + tights.
+Dancers are measured in class, and the school director will choose the best size for your dancer according to those measurements.
+Costume fees are non-refundable and costumes cannot be returned or exchanged for different sizes – you may have to have alterations done to your costume to ensure a perfect fit.

 Is there a Dress Rehearsal?